-Each region of Tuscany has its own specialties and style of cuisine, but, in general, the food shows its peasants origins.
+Each region of Tuscany has its own specialities and style of cuisine, but, in general, the food shows its peasants' origins.
 It is hearty and simply prepared, whether in a restaurant in the heart of the city or served on a farmer’s table.

-Meals may have only a few ingredients but they burst with flavor.
+Meals may have only a few ingredients but they burst with flavour.
 Cooking techniques are deceptively simple; grilling – alla Fiorentina is a favourite method.
 Tomato sauces are prominent.
-Olive oil is central to meals, with a bottle is usually left on the table to drizzle over the meal.
+Olive oil is central to meals, with a bottle usually left on the table to drizzle over the meal.

 The Tuscan Menu

-Italian menus back be daunting.
+Italian menus can be daunting.
 In Tuscany restaurants, the menu can be divided into up to six sections:

 ii) Il Primo or Minestre - this includes soups, broths, and smaller pasta dishes such as tortellini, or a risotto.

 iii) Il Secondo Pietanze - these are the main dishes